shoes, boots, sneakers, and heels stored on wall-mounted shoe racks

 The ones you wear less frequently (think stilettos or snow boots) should be stored, as Aron puts it, “up high and far away.”

 Now it’s time to categorize the remaining everyday shoes even further.
 Similar styles should stick together.
-Shoes you wear to work should be in one group.
+The shoes you wear to work should be in one group.
 Shoes you’d wear out to dinner might be in another group, and shoes suited for doing a lot of walking could be in a third group.

-Think of the activity you’d wear each pair of shoes for, so that when it’s time for you to head out for that event, you know exactly where to look.
+Think of the activity you’d wear each pair of shoes for so that when it’s time for you to head out for that event, you know exactly where to look.

 4. Assess whether you need a separate shoe storage solution or not.